KazDragon/telnetpp/README.md

     cmake --build .
     sudo cmake --install .

-# Installation - Conan

-You can also use [The Conan Package Manager](https://conan.io/) to install Telnet++ and its dependencies.

-See [the rot13server example](examples/rot13server) for a minimalistic project that describes this setup.

 # Features / Roadmap / Progress

 1. [x] Basic constants and structures for use with Telnet